-How Do You Put Musher’s Secret on Dog Paws?
+How Do You Apply Musher’s Secret?

-I turn Summit and Gretel over on their backs, grab a paw, scoop a grape-sized blob out of the container and then rub it onto their foot (one blob per foot), being sure to work it in between the pads and onto the tips of the nails.
+I turn my dogs Summit and Gretel over on their backs, grab a paw, scoop a grape-sized blob out of the container and then rub it onto their foot (one blob per foot), being sure to work it in between the pads and onto the tips of the nails.

 The product says it is non-toxic though so that doesn’t worry me.

 My advice is to put the paw balm on sparingly – only enough to thoroughly coat the area – and add more later if you need.